 Myth: Zürich nightlife has no atmosphere

 Sink a few glasses of dry Fendant wine in trendy Züri-West (Zürich West) and you'll wonder why you ever thought so.
 This former industrial neighbourhood has traded overalls for glad rags, and the city's sleekest bars and clubs are housed in the shells of once-derelict shipyards and factories.
 Think of it as Zürich's answer to New York's Meatpacking District.
+Head to the city’s Red Light District, Langstrasse, where craft beer bars and dance clubs sit door to door with sex shops and adult movie theatres.
 Or go left-field with a cocktail in the original Cabaret Voltaire, whose zany cabaret evenings inspired the Dada art movement.
 Saved from obscurity by a new generation of art pioneers, the cabaret is once again a hotbed of creative talent, with a provocative program of cabaret, movies and stage shows.

 Myth: everyone eats fondue in Zürich

 Fondue does appear on a lot of menus, but there are plenty of chips in London and nobody says that's a dull place to dine.
 With the enviable earnings accrued by Zürich's bankers comes an enviable lifestyle, and well-heeled travellers can feast like a financier in the city's Michelin-starred restaurants.
-In 2013, the once-great Mesa was demoted to 'nul points' with the departure of head chef Marcus Lindner, but The Restaurant at the Dolder Grand has taken over the two-star crown, and newly starred Clouds (www.clouds.ch) offers epic views to match its stellar cuisine.
-For more chefs with stars, head to Münsterhof (www.muensterhof.com), Spice at Restaurant Rigiblick (www.restaurantrigiblick.ch/spice-2) and Sein (www.zuerichsein.ch).
+The Restaurant at the Dolder Grand has two stars and newcomer Ecco has immediately caught up.
+Clouds in the Prime Tower offers epic views to match its stellar cuisine.
+For more chefs with stars, head to Münsterhof, Spice at Restaurant Rigiblick and Sein.